Vicman2/Vicman2/README.md

 ### Hi Dear 👋,
 My name is Offordile Chimaobi Victor 😊

-A Sofware Enginner at Genesys Tech Hub 💻
+A Software Enginner at Genesys Tech Hub 💻

 I am also a  mathematician 📈